tushar-nitave/myfitnesspal-to-grafana/README.md

     1. Setup your myfitnesspal password by executing:

         `myfitnesspal "your_password" "your username"`
+5. If you are not a user you can use nutrition_data.csv file.
-5. Go to localhost:5000/ and enter your username and hit get data button.
+6. Go to localhost:5000/ and enter your username and hit get data button.
 Currently it will retrieve data from Januray 2020 to March 2020.

 ## Reference
 1. https://github.com/coddingtonbear/python-myfitnesspal